GMC-Modding-Team/Community-Mod-Compilation-redux/data/Maintained_mods/mods/More_Survivors_Stories/README.md

 # Not everyone turned into zombies.
 Some still struggling to live...

-Adds 5 new side stories (1 WIP), 1 mission for random NPCs and a story line for Hell's Raiders faction (in early stage of development, fully playable, currently have a decent amount of content).
+Adds 7 new side stories (1 WIP), 1 mission for random NPCs and a story line for Hell's Raiders faction (in early stage of development).

 ## How to get to Hell's Raiders story line: